Grounding Gaps in Language Model Generations: Classifying Grounding Acts

 \subsection{Dataset Splits and Prompting}

 \paragraph{Method} We turn to classifying the \framework{} in our datasets.
-First, we witheld and annotated a validation (10\%) and test (10\%) set of conversations from each dataset in \S\ref{simulation_datasets}.
-Messages were annotated for a single \textbf{primary} act---if an utterance contained multiple \framework{}, we selected the the most relevant one.
-Two authors participated in the annotation process, with a Cohen Kappa agreement of $\kappa=0.72$.
+First, we withheld and annotated a validation (10\%) and test (10\%) set of conversations from each dataset in \S\ref{simulation_datasets}.
+Messages were annotated for a single \textbf{primary} act---if an utterance contained multiple \framework{}, we selected the most relevant one.
+Two authors participated in the annotation process.
+After annotating, the authors highlighted disagreements, discussed, and broke ties, yielding a final Cohen Kappa agreement of $\kappa=0.72$.
 Following annotation, the first author prompt-engineered a multi-class classification prompt on the validation set, using both zero-shot and few-shot prompting.
-We used the latest GPT model during the time of writing (\texttt{GPT-4}) as our classification model, with temperature = 0 but default parameters otherwise.\footnote{We use standard parameters provided in OpenAI’s API (temperature = 0.7, max\_tokens = 256).} Queries were run between July-November 2023.
+We used the latest \texttt{GPT} model during the time of writing (\texttt{GPT-4}) as our classification model, with temperature = 0 but default parameters otherwise.\footnote{We use standard parameters provided in OpenAI’s API (max\_tokens = 256).} Queries were run between July-November 2023.